I - Self Realisation, Non-Duality and Enlightenment

 The more ego structures we dissolve, the more authentic consciousness is liberated.
 This gradually shifts the balance of power from the false-self and the ego-personality to the true-Self and the authentic personality.
 Self-realisation becomes possible when the balance of power has shifted in favour of the true-Self and authentic personality.

-Self-realisation / enlightenment can result in misconceptions about the nature of reality because we think we have awakened to the fullness of reality, but actually we have only awakened to one higher dimension of reality.
 Henry T Laurency wrote, in The Knowledge of Life Part 5, "The evolutionary way of man consists of a series of 'awakenings' and at these he is seized with the desire to throw 'overboard' all that he has acquired so far...
 This only shows how far he has still to go before he becomes one with all."
-This section explains a few of the common misconceptions:
+This section explains a couple of the common misconceptions:

-The profound shift in our identity that accompanies Self-realisation can give rise to some difficulties:
+The profound shift in our identity that accompanies enlightenment can give rise to some difficulties:

-Generally, the more ego structures (false qualities) that remain at the time of Self-realisation / enlightenment the more difficulties will be encountered.
-So it is advisable to do the inner work first and allow Self-realisation / enlightenment to occur naturally, when we are truly ready.
+Generally, the more ego structures (false qualities) that remain at the time of enlightenment the more difficulties will be encountered.
+So it is advisable to do the inner work first and allow enlightenment to occur naturally, when we are truly ready.

 Search This Website